 Does it matter?

-In most cases, there will be little if any practical difference between the grounds of challenge available for an appeal on a point of law to the Court of Appeal, and the alternative means of challenging the Tribunal’s decision, by way of a judicial review to the High Court.
+In most cases, there will be little if any difference between the grounds of challenge that are available for an appeal on a point of law to the Court of Appeal, and those that are available using the alternative means of challenging the Tribunal’s decision, by way of a judicial review to the High Court.

 There may, however, be some practical differences between the two routes – most obviously, as to the relevant Court that will hear the initial challenge and the number of further appeals that may be available.
 The significance, if any, of those and any other differences between the two routes of challenge will emerge as the regime develops.